jepetty/Cryptomania/README.md

 # Cryptomania
-cryptographic key creation using chaotic data sets
+- Creates a cryptographic key using a chaotic data set
+- SWAGGY AF

+##To do:
+- [ ] Make cryptographic key